What is counselling?

 All of our counsellors are members of the British Association of Counselling & Psychotherapy or the National Counselling Society.

 We have a little information about each counsellor on our ‘Meet the Team’ page.
-You are welcome to choose who you feel you would ‘fit’ with and if you have no preference we will work that out in our initial session.

 We offer all prospective clients a short initial consultation.
 This provides you with an opportunity to decide if counselling is right for you and ask any questions you may have.
 It provides us with an opportunity to give you information on how we work, length of sessions, cancelled appointments and fees (if applicable).